Philadelphia City Council passes bill to help restaurants stay afloat amid pandemic

-PHILADELPHIA (WPVI) -- On Friday, outdoor dining was scarce, but not impossible to find in Center City.

-But still, restaurant owners will say the city's continued restrictions on restaurants for indoor dining is crushing.
+But still, restaurant owners say the city's continued restrictions on restaurants for indoor dining is crushing.

-"We're not just going to have a business crisis put potentially humanitarian crisis if we don't keep these businesses open," said restaurant owner Nicole Marquis.
+"We're not just going to have a business crisis, but potentially a humanitarian crisis if we don't keep these businesses open," said Nicole Marquis, who owns several Philadelphia restaurants and is a co-founder of the "Save Philly Restaurants" coalition.

 "We don't have months.
 We almost don't have weeks.
-It's really day to day right now," she added.
+It's really day to day right now," Marquis said.

-The coalition celebrated a recent victory, as there is now city law that would shield independent restaurants from eviction for the next six months.
-As well as provide much needed rental relief.
+The coalition celebrated a recent victory, as there is now a city law that would shield independent restaurants from eviction for the next six months, as well as provide much needed rental relief.

 City councilmember Bobby Henon introduced the bill that passed with unanimous support.